jsr6720/jsr6720.github.io/_posts/2024-09-12-hosting-writebook-on-aws.md

 58897f34c382   registry.once.com/writebook   "/rails/bin/docker-e…"   39 minutes ago   Up 39 minutes   0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp   writebook
 ```

-After I confirmed the instance was running I loaded the configured URL (`https://books.roweinnovations.com`) and was able to create a user.
+After I confirmed the instance was running, I loaded the configured URL (`https://books.roweinnovations.com`) and was able to create a user.

 The other problem I noticed was that I didn’t get all of the “once” commands listed in the documentation.
 I only saw “help” and “setup”; the online docs indicate there should be more.
 Again, since I was able to try it out and abandon it, I didn’t look much further into this.